OltreSoftware/cp-method/README.md

 To cite this method in its current development stage:

-> Conte, L. (2026). *CP Method — Context Pack Method: a structured methodology for AI context management*.
-[Preprint].
-DOI: *https://doi.org/10.5281/zenodo.19006805*
+> Conte, L. (2026). *CP Method — Context Pack Method: a structured methodology for building and maintaining portable AI context*.
+Zenodo. https://doi.org/10.5281/zenodo.19006805

 ### Author